news-ai/NewsAI/blog/content/how-to-view-client-directory.md

 author_twitter = "julie_panda"
 author_main_image = "https://storage.googleapis.com/newsai-main-site/blog/how-to-client-directory/2.png"
 author_website = "http://ycp217.github.io/"
-author_description = "Julie recently graduated from New York University with a degree in Computer Science.
-She is the co-founder of NewsAI."
+author_description = "Julie graduated from New York University with a degree in Computer Science.
+She is the co-founder of NewsAI.
+She hails from the mystical land of California.
+On her free time, she thinks about the price changes of McNuggets and the best halal cart in her proximity."

 categories = ["How to"]
 series = ["How To"]